Inspector General Report Finds U.S. Hospitals Under ‘Unprecedented’ Strain From Coronavirus, Official Says

 “For example, one hospital administrator described concerns about the liability embedded in decisions regarding which patients would receive assistance from a ventilator and which would not,” the IG report read.

-Amid the coronavirus crisis, Trump has frequently clashed with governors, some of whom pressed him to offer more federal help in the face of medical supply shortages.
-The president has hit back at such complaints and suggested that governors should have stocked on the required medical supplies before the pandemic.
+Amid the coronavirus crisis, President Donald Trump has frequently clashed with governors, some of whom pressed him to offer more federal help in the face of medical supply shortages.
+The president has hit back at such complaints, and has suggested that governors should have stocked up on the required medical supplies prior to the pandemic escalating.

-As noted by NBC News, vendors for crucial supplies are allegedly being told to send them to the national stockpile, which undercuts their efforts.
+As noted by NBC News, vendors for crucial supplies are allegedly being told to send them to the national stockpile.
 Raw Story reports that this process causes hospitals to be “undercut” by the Trump administration in their quest for crucial supplies.